Late December 2012 North American storm complex: McNeill–Maxie–McLain, Mississippi

 The tornado then moved into Forrest County and produced high-end EF2 damage as it passed near the small community of Maxie, where numerous trees and power lines were downed, two double-wide mobile homes were completely destroyed, a pickup truck was rolled, and a camper was thrown about 50 yd.
 Two additional double-wide mobile homes were severely damaged, a single-wide mobile home also sustained major damage, and a falling tree demolished a travel trailer.
 Four people were injured in Forrest County.
 The tornado momentarily weakened to EF1 intensity as it crossed into Perry County and moved through portions of the DeSoto National Forest, downing many trees.
 A house sustained considerable roof and window damage, outbuildings were destroyed, and two cars were moved along this segment of the path.
-It quickly regained EF2 status as it crossed Mississippi Highway 29 and snapped several wooden electrical transmission poles.
-The tornado then destroyed a manufactured home and a hunting camp before weakening back to EF1 status, damaging a few homes, and downing many more trees.
+It quickly regained EF2 status as it crossed MS 29 and snapped several wooden electrical transmission poles.
+The tornado then destroyed a mobile home and a hunting camp before weakening back to EF1 status, damaging a few homes, and downing many more trees.
 The path length through Perry County was about 20 mi.
-The tornado then crossed into Greene County and made a direct hit on the small town of McLain as an EF1, causing roof damage to an elementary school and a few homes.
+The tornado then crossed into Greene County and made a direct hit on the small town of McLain as an EF1, causing roof damage to an elementary school and a few houses.
 Damage to signs and the siding of a church also occurred.
 It also downed several trees before lifting as it exited McLain.
 The tornado tracked for 60.4 mi across five counties and injured 12 people.